ApryseSDK/PDFNetWrappers/README.md

 # Requirements

 This project uses SWIG (http://www.swig.org/) in order to generate the language binding source files.
 Furthermore, a C++ build environment is necessary for compiling and producing the bridge file.
-We have tested this project on the following environments:
+We have tested this project on the following:

+## Environments and versions

 * **SWIG** 2.0.4 - 2.0.12 and **SWIG** 3.0.12
 * **CMake** version 2.8+